littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 Therefore, Foundry Local is a native AI solution on Windows, mainly suitable for language model-related scenarios such as dialogue, text generation, and translation.
 It has some similarities with Windows AI APIs, but also has the following differences; Meanwhile, these two and some other tools are collectively known as Windows AI Foundry.

-- __Windows AI APIs__ are based on AI-related services that Windows intends to provide (e.g., with pre-installation or system updates), and provide access to them externally through the Windows App SDK;
+- __Windows AI APIs__ are based on AI-related services that Windows intends to provide (with pre-installation or system updates, by integrating in operation system or built-in app).
+It provides access to them externally through the Windows App SDK with same availability, usages and model.
-- __Foundry Local__ packages the capabilities themselves, as well as supporting model management, which means that its customization capabilities are relatively richer, and can be accessed through the Windows App SDK, Foundry Local Manager (SDK), or HTTP localhost.
+- __Foundry Local__ packages the capabilities themselves, as well as supporting model management, which means that its customization capabilities are relatively richer.
+It enables further choices of models.
+It can be accessed through the Windows App SDK, Foundry Local Manager (SDK), or HTTP localhost.

 In other words, the access of relevant AI capabilities is not only in the cloud, but also locally, and the two can be mixed on demand.
-Locally, one is to directly use the built-in Windows AI APIs, secondly, use Foundry Local, which is hosted and packaged at a certain level, and then use the ONNX Runtime to directly use the self-deployment and management model, and of course, there are lower-level APIs such as DirectML or other vendors (such as Intel's Intel® OpenVINO™) to support other scenarios.
+Locally, one is to directly use the built-in Windows AI APIs, secondly, use Foundry Local, which is hosted and packaged at a certain level, and then use the ONNX Runtime to directly use the self-deployment and management model, and of course, there are lower-level APIs such as DirectML or other vendors (such as Intel® OpenVINO™ or NVIDIA® TensorRT™) to support other scenarios.

 ### Distribution and components